JimHagan/otel-workshop/lab_1-Setting_up_environment.md

 ```

 ## Run Skaffold
-*Note that this step will take ~15-20 minutes the first time you run this command because Docker has to build and push each of the microservices*
+*Note: this step can take up to 15 minutes the first time you run this command because Docker has to build and push each of the microservices*

 ```bash
 skaffold dev